Understanding and Utilizing a Price Per Kg Calculator UK: Your Guide to Unit Cost Conversions

 Scenario 3: Dealing with Irregular Shapes and Volumes

 Sometimes, you might need to calculate the price per kg of irregularly shaped materials.
 In such cases, you need to accurately measure the weight using a scale and then divide the total price by the measured weight.
-For example, if you buy a pile of scrap metal weighing 12 kg for £36, the price per kg is £36 / 12 kg = £3.00/kg.
+Here's one way to look at it: if you buy a pile of scrap metal weighing 12 kg for £36, the price per kg is £36 / 12 kg = £3.00/kg.

 Creating Your Own Simple Price Per Kg Calculator